1200wd/bitcoinlib/docs/_static/manuals.install.rst

 Other requirements Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~

+On Debian, Ubuntu or their derivatives:

 ``sudo apt install build-essential python-dev python3-dev libgmp3-dev``

+On Fedora, CentOS or RHEL:

+``sudo dnf install python3-devel gmp-devel``

 To install OpenSSL development package on Debian, Ubuntu or their derivatives